 The preponderance of medical and scientific evidence says that ADHD Does Exist.
 That will not change.
 We will only continue to refine our knowledge; that has been the course of this condition in the medical literature for centuries.

-These hucksters, however, do threaten to exacerbate stigma.
+These hucksters and charlatans, however, do threaten to exacerbate stigma.
 They also threaten public policy on these issues, including insurance coverage, medication availability, and the like.
 We must be vigilant.

 It has been a long time since the ADHD Roller Coaster Hall of Shame has named new inductees.
 Today, I welcome several: